infinity-aggarwalharshul/The-IAH-Creations/DEPLOYMENT_GUIDE.md

 **🎉 Your platform is production-ready!**

-Built with ❤️ by IAH Creations
+Built with ❤️ by The IAH Creations
-Powered by Gemini 2.0 Flash • Jaipur, Rajasthan 🇮🇳
+Powered by Firebase 12.6.0 + Gemini 2.0 Flash • Jaipur, Rajasthan 🇮🇳

+**Last Updated**: December 10, 2025